 Attention-deficit hyperactivity disorder (ADHD) is a mental health disorder that is defined as a persistent pattern of inattention and/or hyperactivity-impulsivity that is severe enough to interfere with functioning or development.
 ADHD is considered one of the most common disorders that affecting adolescents, often continuing into adulthood.
 Symptoms of ADHD can include difficulty staying focused and paying attention, challenges controlling behavior, and hyperactivity.
 These symptoms can make it hard for children to succeed in school, for adults to be productive at work, and cause problems with personal relationships.
-While ADHD can cause a lot of disruption and struggles in your life, with effective treatment you can get your symptoms under control.
-The friendly staff at Highland Ridge Hospital has helped many individuals learn to successfully live with ADHD and we are here to help you help you as well.
+While ADHD can cause a lot of disruption and struggles in your life, with effective treatment at a hospital or treatment center you can get your symptoms under control.
+The friendly staff at Highland Ridge Hospital in Salt Lake City has helped many individuals learn to successfully live with ADHD and we are here to help you help you as well.

 Educate yourself: Take the time to educate yourself about ADHD; how it manifests, the symptoms, and the effects it has so that you will know what to expect.
 Also, by educating yourself you will be knowledgeable when the time comes for you to talk to your loved one about the matter.